pzentenoe/vault-101/labs/lab-02.md

 ## Encrypt a text string and decrypt it

-In this section we'll encrypt a text using the transit engine (encrypt as a service), that text will not be written into Vault but we can get the text back decrypting it.
+In this section, we'll encrypt a text using the transit engine (encrypt as a service), that text will not be written into Vault but we can get the text back decrypting it.

 - Enable transit engine